What is compulsory income management?

 Exemptions and appeals

-People who are subject to compulsory income management also have the right to The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. the decision to manage their income to the Administrative Appeals A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding. (the appeals process is explained in ‘Administrative Appeals Tribunal’, below.)
+People who are subject to compulsory income management also have the right to appeal the decision to manage their income to the Administrative Appeals Tribunal (the appeals process is explained in ‘Administrative Appeals Tribunal’ in ‘Social security appeals‘.)

 If a child protection agency has recommended a person be subject to compulsory income management, that decision should first be appealed to the child protection agency that made the recommendation.